ArkashJ/_611Final_TradingSystem/README.md

 1. Profit_Loss.java - class for calculating the profit or loss made by the user
 2. Notify.java - class for notifying the user if they are eligible for an options account

-## Scalability and extensibility

-The game is easily scalable and extensible:

-1. Adding new Entities:

-## Features

-We have implemented the following bonus features:

-1. Sounds -
-2. Colors -
-3. ASCII art - we have added ASCII art for starting the game, battles etc.

 ## Design Patterns

 We have used the following design patterns:

-1. Singleton -
+1. Singleton -  Database, initiator, protfolio manager, market, market stock, bank manager, trading account factory, customer factory
-2. Factory Method -
+2. Factory Method - Trading account factory, customer factory, stock factory
-3. Strategy Pattern -
+3. Strategy Pattern - Person and Trading interfaces are examples of horizontal inheritance

 ## How to compile and run